Mexican Drunken Beans

 1 (12-oz) can or bottle of lager-style beer

-Put beans in a large bowl; add enough water to cover by about 3 inches.
-Let soak, 8 hours or overnight.
+Put the beans in a large bowl and add enough water to cover by about 3 inches.
+Let soak 8 hours or overnight.

-Drain beans and rinse thoroughly.
-Trasnfer to a large stockpot, adding enough water to cover by about 3 inches.
+Drain the beans and rinse thoroughly.
+Transfer to a large stockpot and add enough water to cover by about 3 inches.
 Bring to a boil.
-Reduce heat to a low; simmer, covered, until beans are soft, about 75-90 minutes.
+Reduce heat to low and simmer, covered, until the beans are soft, about 75–90 minutes.

-Meanwhile, heat oil in a large skillet over medium heat.
-Add onions, season with salt and pepper, and cook until tender, about 5 minutes.
-Add tomatoes and serrano; simmer until tomatoes have softened slightly, about 5 minutes.
-Reduce heat to medium-low; continue cooking until the liquid begins to thicken, about 2 to 5 minutes.
-Transfer mixture to a bowl and rinse the skillet.
+Meanwhile, heat the oil in a large skillet over medium heat.
+Add the onions, season with salt and pepper, and cook until tender, about 5 minutes.
+Add the tomatoes and serrano and simmer until the tomatoes have softened slightly, about 5 minutes.
+Reduce heat to medium-low and continue cooking until the liquid begins to thicken, about 2–5 minutes.
+Transfer the mixture to a bowl and rinse the skillet.

 When the beans are done, drain them, reserving the cooking liquid.
-Stir tomato mixture, bacon, beer, jalapeno, cilantro, and bouillon cube into beans in pot.
-Add enough reserved cooking liquid to reach soup consistency.
-Bring to a simmer and cook until beans are completely softened, about 30 minutes.
-Serve with pickled jalapeno slices.
+Stir the tomato mixture, bacon, beer, jalapeño, cilantro, and bouillon cube into the beans in the pot.
+Add enough reserved cooking liquid to reach a soup-like consistency.
+Bring to a simmer and cook until the beans are completely softened, about 30 minutes.
+Serve with pickled jalapeño slices.

 Comments